getzep/docs.getzep.com/docs/sdk/langchain.md

 === ":fontawesome-brands-python: Python"

-    Using Zep as your Langchain app's long-term memory simple: initialize the `ZepMemory` with your Zep instance URL, API key, and your user's session identifier (see [Zep Concepts](/about/concepts)).
+    Using Zep as your Langchain app's long-term memory simple: initialize the `ZepMemory` with your Zep instance URL, API key, and your user's [session identifier](chat_history/sessions.md).

     ```python title="ZepMemory instantiation"
     from langchain.memory import ZepMemory